 To attend, you need to purchase tickets.
 The venue is accessible, and the content is all-ages friendly!
 If you have accessibility questions or needs, please email the BetaNYC team at [email protected].

 Thank you to Reinvent Albany for their support as Lead Partner and helping cover conference costs to make it possible to meet in 2026.
-Additional sponsors include HaydenAI, School of Visual Arts, and The Center for Urban Science + Progress (CUSP) at NYU Tandon
+Additional sponsors include HaydenAI, SVA Masters in Data Visualization and Communication, Nava, The Center for Urban Science + Progress (CUSP) at NYU Tandon. and Cyvl

 If you can’t join us in person, tune into the main stage live stream provided by the Internet Society New York Chapter.
 Follow the conversation #NYCSoData on Bluesky.